-Support Groups and Kids Clubs
+Domestic Violence Support Groups and Workshops

-- Reduce domestic violence survivors likelihood of participating in an abusive relationship in the future
+- Reduce domestic violence survivors’ likelihood of participating in an abusive relationship in the future

 - Reduce the risk of children perpetuating the cycle of domestic violence

-- Develop self-esteem and emotional resiliency
+- Development of self-esteem and emotional resiliency

 - Cultivate parenting, coping, and communication skills

-Self-Sufficiency Support Groups
+General Domestic Violence Support Groups

-Group sessions focus on tools to strengthen self-resilience, self-care, self-esteem and personal growth.
+Group sessions focus on tools to strengthen self-resilience, self-care, self-esteem, and personal growth.
 The group encourages and supports survivors to achieve goals, problem solve and be independent in their own lives.